Grays Convent High School

 Grays Convent High School is a voluntary aided girls' Roman Catholic secondary school in Grays, Essex, England.
 It is under the jurisdiction of the Diocese of Brentwood's South Essex deanery, and is a specialist language college.
-The school was originally founded in 1899 as the Convent Day School by the Sisters of La Sainte Union des Sacrés-Coeurs and was located on Orsett Road.
-In 1906 the school relocated to the convent situated in nearby College Avenue, which was located at the current school site.
-In 1969 it became a voluntary aided comprehensive, being expanded in 1972 with a student population of 666 by 1977.
+The school was originally founded in 1899 as the Convent Day School by the Sisters of La Sainte Union des Sacrés-Coeurs and was on Orsett Road.
+In 1906 the school relocated to the convent situated in nearby College Avenue, which was at the current school site.
+In 1969 it became a voluntary-aided comprehensive, being expanded in 1972 with a student population of 666 by 1977.
 By 2003 it was a Beacon school and was providing a "very good" MFL curriculum, with students' results in French and Spanish being "well above average" according to Ofsted.
 This likely led to the school's specialisation into a language college, which it had achieved by 2008.

 Since 2013 the school has a good Ofsted grade, previously being outstanding since 2008.
-The school's population has grown dramatically from its founding, originally only having three students on roll.
 Currently the school is oversubscribed with a capacity of 620 and a total population of 656 students as of 2021.
-All of these students are girls, with boys being excluded from the school's education.
 21% of students are eligible for free school meals and 24.2% speak English as a second language.